MicrosoftDocs/connected-spaces/articles/get-started.md

 ms.reviewer: v-brycho
 ---

-# Get started with Dynamics 365 Connected Store public preview
+# Get started with Dynamics 365 Connected Store (public preview)

 Welcome to the public preview of Microsoft Dynamics 365 Connected Store!
 This article describes how Connected Store works, and the overall process for acquiring, installing, configuring, and using Connected Store.

 ## How Dynamics 365 Connected Store works

-Microsoft Dynamics 365 Connected Store consists of several interconnected web and mobile applications, an Azure cloud service, and hardware that you install at your store.
+Connected Store consists of several interconnected web and mobile applications, an Azure cloud service, and hardware that you install at your store.

 ![Illustration of retail store, Azure cloud service and Power Platorm components](media/how-cs-works.PNG "Illustration of retail store, Azure cloud service and Power Platorm components")

 In each of your retail stores, you’ll:

 - Install and activate an Azure Stack Edge gateway.
-The gateway will receive video from the cameras connected to it and transform your customer activity into datapoints
+The gateway will receive video from the cameras connected to it and transform your customer activity into datapoints.

-- Use the mobile app to create a store, pair the gateway to the store, and configure your store’s cameras to track activity in the store
+- Use the mobile app to create a store, pair the gateway to the store, and configure your store’s cameras to track activity in the store.

 The Azure cloud service:

-- Receives and stores the stream of datapoints
+- Receives and stores the stream of datapoints.

-- Processes the datapoints into aggregated observational data
+- Processes the datapoints into aggregated observational data.

-- Sends the processed data on a regular basis to Common Data Service in your Microsoft Power Platform environment
+- Sends the processed data on a regular basis to Common Data Service in your Microsoft Power Platform environment.

 The Power Platform environment: